planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 Data preparation with GeoTools Pregeneralized module
 ----------------------------------------------------

-GeoServer has a plug-in (not included in the OpenGeo Suite, so it has to be manually installed), which makes it easier to use pregeneralized vector layers.
+GeoServer has a plug-in named *Generalizing data store* (not included in the OpenGeo Suite, so it has to be manually installed), which makes it easier to use pregeneralized vector layers.
 Although it can be used with shapefiles, like the ones we created using ``ogr2ogr``, it is particularly useful for databases as it can take advantage of database capabilities not found in shapefiles.

-.. todo:: what's the name of the plug-in?

-To install this plug-in, download it from here.
+To install this plug-in, download it from `here<http://downloads.sourceforge.net/geoserver/geoserver-2.2.3-feature-pregeneralized-plugin.zip>`_.

 .. todo:: download it from where?